nodesman/kai/README.md

     *   Automatically determines the best mode on the first run or allows manual selection.
 *   **Project Analysis:** Can analyze your project to generate a cache (`.kai/project_analysis.json`) containing file summaries, types, and sizes, enabling efficient context handling for large repositories.
 *   **Direct Filesystem Interaction:** Can create, modify, and delete files based on conversation analysis (Consolidation Mode) or direct instructions (future agentic modes).
+*   **Iterative Compilation:** After applying changes Kai can run `tsc --noEmit` and feed errors back to the AI for another pass.
 *   **Configurable:** Uses a local `.kai/config.yaml` for settings like AI models, token limits, and directories.
 *   **Editor Integration:** Opens conversations in your default command-line editor (tested with Sublime Text's `subl --wait`, basic support for JetBrains IDEs like WebStorm, CLion, IntelliJ IDEA via their command-line launchers).